napoles-uach/Nanostring/README.md

 streamlit run kidney_app.py
  ```

- (Optionally before this you can create a virtual environment)
+ (Optionally before this you can create a virtual environment...
+How? just before the above instructions type `pipenv shell` and `pipenv --three`)